Get

 male dog owner covering his nose because his dog smells bad

-A dog that smells fishy is considered unusual, and a fishy smell can either come from your dog’s mouth, skin, or genital area.
-Certain medical conditions or poor hygiene can leave your dog with a fishy odor that can make leave your dog smell foul.
-It can be difficult to get rid of the fishy smell from your dog, especially if it is caused by a medical condition that needs treatment from a veterinarian.
+A dog that smells fishy is considered unusual, and a fishy smell usually comes from your dog’s mouth, skin, ears, or perianal or genital area.
+Certain foods or poor hygiene could also leave your dog with a fishy odor that results in a foul smell.
+The first step to get rid of the fishy smell from your dog is understanding where it originates.

-If you have noticed that your dog has a fishy odor, you should take them for a checkup at the veterinarian to rule out any serious health conditions that can be causing a fishy odor from your dog’s body.
+If you have noticed that your dog has a fishy odor, you should take them for a checkup at the veterinarian to rule out a health condition that can be causing a fishy odor from your dog’s body.

 We have compiled a list of easy methods you can use to get rid of your dog’s fishy smell.